johnnovak/gridmonger-site/source/getting-started.rst

 .. rst-class:: multiline

-- Press :kbd:`Shift+/` to display the Quick Keyboard Reference
+- Press :kbd:`Shift+/` to display the quick keyboard reference
 - Press :kbd:`F1` to open the manual in your default browser